dahat64/GMmoves/README.md

 In that page The user can copy the FEN(a representation of a chess position).
 They can also copy the PGN(a whole game of chess including info about the players and the event etc).

-after making a move on the board the move is submitted and evaluated against the engine and the grandmaster move.After making your move, You will be shown:<br>
+After making a move on the board the move is submitted and evaluated against the engine and the grandmaster move.After making your move, You will be shown:<br>
-1- how your move evaluates<br>
+1- How your move evaluates<br>
-2- what the grandmaster played and How their move evaluates.<br>
+2- What the grandmaster played and How their move evaluates.<br>
 3- The best move according to the engine (stockfish)<br>

 From this answers page the user can go to a different game by the grandmaster or go back to the list of grandmasters.